alvarosaavedrad/journey-widget/README.md

 });
 ```

-You could use jQuery instead.
+You could use jQuery instead of Vanilla JavaScript.

 For more information about custom events in JavaScript, please check [Mozilla Documentation](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events).